OP-DSL/OPS/doc/devanapp.md

 OPS is a Domain Specific Language embedded in C/C++ and Fortran, targeting the development of multi-block structured mesh computations.
 The abstraction has two distinct components:  the definition of the mesh, and operations over the mesh.
 * Defining a number of 1-3D blocks, and on them a number of datasets, which have specific extents in the different dimensions.
 * Describing a parallel loop over a given block, with a given iteration range, executing a given "kernel function" at each mesh point, and describing what datasets are going to be accessed and how.
-* Additionally, one needs to declare stencils (access patterns) that will be used in parallel loops to access datasets, and any global constants (read-only global scope variables)
+* Additionally, one needs to declare stencils (access patterns) that will be used in parallel loops to access datasets, and any global constants (read-only global scope variables).

 Data and computations expressed this way can be automatically managed and parallelised by the OPS library.
-Higher dimensions are supported in the backend, but not currently by the code generators.
+Higher dimensions are supported in the backend, but are not currently supported by the code generator.

 ## Example Application
 In this tutorial we will use an example application, a simple 2D iterative Laplace equation solver.
-* Go to the `OPS/apps/c/laplace2dtutorial/original` directory
-* Open the `laplace2d.cpp` file
+* Go to the `OPS/apps/c/laplace2dtutorial/original` directory and open the `laplace2d.cpp` file
 * It uses an $imax$ x $jmax$ mesh, with an additional 1 layers of boundary cells on all sides
 * There are a number of loops that set the boundary conditions along the four edges
 * The bulk of the simulation is spent in a whilel oop, repeating a stencil kernel with a maximum reduction, and a copy kernel